UBC-CS/cpsc100/notes/week03/week03_summary.md

 Week 3
 =======================

-This week we be learning about Python classes, knitting, the `dataclass`, and other fun things!
+This week we will be continuing our discussion on Algorithms, and then starting some Programming!